-Chic, sophisticated and always on trend, Melbourne offers visitors a massive amount to see and do.
+Chic, sophisticated and always on trend, Melbourne offers visitors a vast array of things to see and do.

 The scope of the Victorian capital’s cultural and culinary scenes are unsurpassed anywhere in Australia.
 Immerse yourself in a thriving live music scene and a packed calendar of festivals and elite sporting events.
 Shop ’til you drop, party at the city’s plethora of trendy rooftop bars, then revive with the best damn coffee you’re likely to find anywhere on the planet.
 That’s Melbourne.